flatironinstitute/finufft/README.md

 and consider installing from source if that solution is not adequate for your needs.

  - Get this code - `git clone https://github.com/flatironinstitute/cufinufft.git`
- - Review the `makefile`. - If you need to customize build settings, create and edit a `make.inc`.
+ - Review the `Makefile`. - If you need to customize build settings, create and edit a `make.inc`.
 Example:
    - To override the standard CUDA `/usr/local/cuda` location your `make.inc` should contain: `CUDA_ROOT=/your/path/to/cuda`.
    - Two examples are provided, one for IBM machines (`targets/make.inc.power9`), and another for the Courant Institute cluster (`targets/make.inc.CIMS`).
  - Compile - `make all -j`